-UP Mari ne Science In stitute (UPMSI) as well as othe r releva nt academic a ınd research institutions, shall develop incentive and award mechanisms to promote effective management of MPAs and to ensure their sustainability.

-- SEC.
-11. Implementing Rules and Regulations.
-Within sixty (60) days after the effectivity of this Act, the Secretary of the DA, together with the DENR, the DILG and the UPMSI, in consultation with other relevant academic and research institutions, local government leagues, the National Fisheries and Aquatic Resources Management Council, fisherfolk and other concerned organizations, shall formulate the rules and regulations for the full implementation of this Act. - SEC.
-12. Separability Clause.
-If any part of this Act should hereafter be declared unconstitutional or invalid, such other parts not affected thereby shall continue in full force and effect. - SEC.
-13. Repealing Clause.
-All laws, decrees, executive orders and rules and regulations or parts thereof which are inconsistent with this Act are hereby repealed or modified accordingly. - SEC.
-14. Effectivity.
-This Act shall take effect fifteen (15) days after its complete publication in a newspaper of general circulation.
+4 DENR, the Department of the Interior and Local Government (DILG) and the 5 University of the Philippines Marine Science Institute (UPMSI) as well as 6 other relevant academic and research institutions, shall develop incentive and 7 award mechanisms to promote effective management of MPAs and to ensure 8 their sustainability.
+9 SEC.
+11. Implementing Rules and Regulations Within sixty (60) 10 days after the effectivity of this Act, the Secretary of the DA, together with the 11 DENR, the DILG and the UPMSI, in consultation with other relevant academic 12 and research institutions, local government leagues, the National Fisheries and 13 Aquatic Resources Management Council, fisherfolk and other concerned 14 organizations, shall formulate the rules and regulations for the full 15 implementation of this Act.
+16 SEC.
+12. Separability Clause If any part of this Act should 17 hereafter be declared unconstitutional or invalid, such other parts not affected 18 thereby shall continue in full force and effect.
+19 SEC.
+13. Repealing Clause All laws, decrees, executive orders and hereby repealed or modified accordingly.